la2050/archive/_projects/2016/caló-youthbuilds-mobile-community-solar-arts-and-stem-project.md

   best place to play by using youth driven solutions to address serious community issues in an innovative way, integrating the arts, culture, and technology into programming that fosters community and promotes healing.
+Please explain how you will define and measure success for your project.​: >- Using the metrics provided by LA2050, the project will provide between 10-15 informal places of quality play; enroll a minimum of 200 children in after-school programming; provide at least 6 local parks with intergenerational play; show a decrease in per capita crime rates by decreasing the amount of youth ages 14 -24 who are active gang members, reduce the amount of drug use among participants by 75%, and commit to a 5% rate of recidivism; and reduce the amount of incidents of violence and drug use by 75% at the participants schools, parks, housing projects, and community centers.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/caló-youthbuilds-mobile-community-solar-arts-and-stem-project/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3912790265741-team91.jpg
 organization_name: CALO YouthBuild